Gordon Houston: Baseball career

+Military service and death

-In November 1940, The Houston brothers decided to enlist in the peacetime United States Army Air Corp since they both wanted to be pilots.
+In November 1940, the Houston brothers decided to enlist in the peacetime United States Army Air Corp since they both wanted to be pilots.
 Gordon passed the eye exam, which required 20/20 vision at that time, but C. L. did not.
 In February 1941, C. L. prepared for basic training in a ground-based role with the Air Corps, while Gordon reported to the Ontario Air National Guard Station in California for primary flight training.

-After the Attack on Pearl Harbor in December 1941, Second lieutenant Houston assumed his position as flight leader with the 55th Pursuit Group stationed at McChord Field in Tacoma, Washington, the headquarters of the GHQ Air Force Northwest Air District.
+After the attack on Pearl Harbor in December 1941, second lieutenant Houston assumed his position as flight leader with the 55th Pursuit Group stationed at McChord Field in Tacoma, Washington, the headquarters of the GHQ Air Force Northwest Air District.
 Piloting his Republic P-43 Lancer, a pre-war fighter plane poorly fit for combat, Houston would lead his flight up and down the coast on the lookout for Japanese submarines or aircraft carriers that might be tempted by the concentration of large airplane manufacturing plants in that region.

 On February 10, 1942, Houston's flight was landing at McChord Field in Tacoma after an uneventful sortie.
 As he approached the runway, another plane was coming in directly beneath him.
 Then, Houston climbed slightly so he could head for the end of the runway and the overrun, a grassy area at the end of the runway that was used in case a plane overshoots a little.
 What Houston did not realize was that a hitch had been dug during the day to lay some sewer tile.
 As a result, his plane, which had poor forward visibility when taxiing, hit the ditch and flipped over.
 Houston died instantly.

 Funeral services were held at the Fort Sam Houston Post Chapel in San Antonio, Texas on February 14, 1942, and Gordon Houston was buried in the National Cemetery at Fort Sam Houston with full military honors.